ltrgoddard/thesis/temp.markdown

 various logical conclusions, he ends up revealing something more important about his basic intellectual and ethical stance:

-> The first \[possibility\] is that messages are there and we have not
+> \singlespacing The first \[possibility\] is that messages are there
-> found them or not noticed their significance (which ought, if
+> and we have not found them or not noticed their significance (which
-> efficient, to be self-confirming).
-The second is that they are not
+> ought, if efficient, to be self-confirming).
+The second is that they
-> there.
+> are not there.
 This second category divides into (a) because they were
 > originally there but have been lost, or (b) because the original
 > scientists attached no priority to including a message, or decided
 > against it, or (c) because in fact there was no original scientist in